 Foam extinguishers are more efficient than water, dry chemical, and CO2 extinguishers because water extinguishers are heavier and quick to boil.

-Is Fire Extinguisher Foam Toxic Or Dangerous?
+Is Fire Extinguisher Foam Toxic?

 To ensure safety while cleaning up fire extinguisher foam, wear gloves, a dust mask, and goggles, and make sure you clean up with a damp cloth or a paper towel.